 The Southern Biplane office and hangar at Albion Park.
 The venue is located within the Illawarra Regional Airport compound, about 18 km southwest of Wollongong,

-The restored biplane, a Boeing-Stearman or Kaydet, served as a primary trainer for the United States Army Air Forces, the United States Navy and with the Royal Canadian Air Force as the Kaydet throughout World War II.
+The restored biplane, a Boeing-Stearman or Kaydet, served as a primary trainer for the United States Army Air Forces, the United States Navy and the Royal Canadian Air Force as the Kaydet throughout World War II.
 After the war was over, thousands of surplus aircraft were sold on the civilian market.
-In the immediate postwar years they gained popularity as crop dusters, sports planes, for aerobatic and wing walking use in air shows.
+In the immediate postwar years they gained popularity as crop dusters, sports planes, aerobatic and wing walking use in air shows.
 In short, though very old, this is a reliable aircraft with an excellent track record.

 This is a lovely hangar ambience which aviation geeks will savour.
 Smell the aerial fuel, be close to aircraft and hear the roar of engines as they take off from the runway just meters away.
-But you can’t roam freely beyond the hangar boundaries due to safety regulations.
+But you can’t roam freely beyond the hangar boundaries due to safety regulation.

 The Stearman (Boeing) Continental W670, 7 cylinders, 670 Cubic inches radial engine.
 Horsepower varied from 210 to 240 at 2,200 rpm.
 In addition to being used in aircraft, variations of this engine were used in a number of light armoured vehicles of World War II.
 At least 10,626 were built in the United States during the 1930s and 1940s.
 That makes the plane much older than me!

-My pilot for the session, Shaun Holmes, is the chief CASA Approved flying instructor of the Five Point Aviation School.
+My pilot for the session, Shaun Holmes, is the chief CASA-approved flying instructor of the Five Point Aviation School.
 In the pic, you can see him working the engine to prepare for the flight.